All Barnard residence halls close at 5pm on Friday, May 15, 2015.

 Please take all bagged garbage to the designated areas.
 Garbage bags should be available on each floor.
 Recyclables should be taken to the normal locations for these items.
 Please do not use garbage bags to pack belongings and/or leave belongings in the hallway.
 Cleaning staff may assume that it is garbage and dispose of the items.
 Any garbage or items left in your room/suite will result in a cleaning fine.

-Any student who fails to complete their check out by their deadline will be fined $100 per day, will be charged a minimum of $500 for their belongings to be removed from campus, and may be subject to conduct action.
+Any student who fails to complete their check-out by their deadline will be fined a minimum of $100 per day, will be charged a minimum of $500 for their belongings to be removed from campus, and may be subject to disciplinary action.

-Extensions cannot be approved for later than 10am on Thursday, May 22, 2014 (i.e. the deadline for graduating seniors to move out of the residence halls).
-Any student requesting to stay beyond May 22 would be required to apply & pay for Summer Housing.
+Extensions will typically not be granted for more than one day and cannot be approved for later than 10am on Thursday, May 21, 2015 (i.e. the deadline for graduating seniors to move out of the residence halls).
+Any student requesting to stay beyond May 21 would be need to apply & pay for Summer Housing (before the application deadline).

 Students are responsible for returning their room to the same condition it was in when they moved in (including cleaning their room and/or moving furniture back to original positions).
 Residential Life & Housing staff will inspect rooms after check-out.